wjr-z/-/README.md

 I spend one day writing this ugly code with few functions.

-I spend much times on optimizing efficiency so that can serach about 200M to 250M at 1 second.
+I spend much times on optimizing efficiency so that it can serach about 200M to 250M at 1 second now.

 If I have time , I will use cache mechanism , hash , trie tree and Multithreading .